Lancaster Volunteer Ambulance Corps

-The Lancaster Volunteer Ambulance Corps, also known as the LVAC & simply as Lancaster Ambulance is a not-for-profit (501c3) EMS agency in Lancaster, New York.
+The Lancaster Volunteer Ambulance Corps, also known as the LVAC and simply as Lancaster Ambulance, is a not-for-profit (501c3) EMS agency in Lancaster, New York.
 The Corps primary response area is the Village & Town of Lancaster, the Village of Depew and the Village & Town of Alden, New York.
 It also responds to areas via mutual aid agreements and requests for service.
 LVAC responds 24 hours a day, 365 days a year.
 The LVAC is a combination EMS agency, having a career staff on duty 24/7 and supplemented by a volunteer staff.
 Lancaster Ambulance covers a population of about 90,000 people in a geographic area of approximately 83 square miles and responds to over 6,000 EMS requests a year.

 The Lancaster Volunteer Ambulance Corps is dispatched by the Lancaster Police Department and receives online medical direction through the Erie County Medical Center.